“On top of Mt. Whitney” Photo: Emiliano Reyna

 It is one of the most spectacular events on the annual trail running calendar featuring wide-open views of the Owens Valley and the majestic Sierra Nevada soaring high above the race courses.
 There is a long-standing commitment from the residents of Bishop and the Eastern Sierra in support of this event and it is renowned for the quantity and quality of the aid stations and volunteers.

 These 50-mile and 100-km courses are considered to be a perfect training opportunity for the 100-mile! mountain trail races that follow at other venues later in the year.
 Now that’s ultra-extreme!

 June Lake Triathlon

 While a standard triathlon event may not generally be considered as extreme as multi-sport and long-distance events go, the June Lake Triathlon does differentiate itself from other such events due to its magnificent high-altitude setting.
 June Lake, 56 miles north of Bishop, is nestled in the high alpine region of the Sierra Nevada at an elevation of 7,600 feet above sea level.
 This fact alone adds a level of difficulty to the physical challenge of the 6 races offered here.
 The event is touted as “The toughest race in the most beautiful place” and we believe it merits a listing in this list of extreme events.

-Organizers of the event present races for a broad cross-section of age and ability.
-The event includes sprint, Olympic and Half-Ironman distances with categories for individuals, relay teams and aquabike (biathlon of just the swim and cycle disciplines), plus a short course for children between the ages 6 – 12 years old.
+Organizers of the event present races for a broad cross-section of ages and abilities.
+The event includes sprint, Olympic and Half-Ironman distances with categories for individuals, relay teams and aqua bike (biathlon of just the swim and cycle disciplines), plus a short course for children between the ages 6 – 12 years old.

-It a marvelous family fun event that has something for everyone who aspires to the good extremes of life.
+It is a marvelous family fun event that has something for everyone who aspires to the good extremes of life.